signalfx/integrations/amq-message-age/README.md

 #### Configuring your endpoint

-Before we can send metrics to SignalFx, we need to make sure you are sending them to the correct SignalFx realm.
+Before you can send metrics to SignalFx, you need to make sure you are sending them to the correct SignalFx realm.
-To determine what realm you are in (YOUR_SIGNALFX_REALM), check your profile page in the SignalFx web application (click the avatar in the upper right and click My Profile).
+To determine what realm you are in (YOUR_SIGNALFX_REALM), check your profile page in the SignalFx web application, as follows:
+1. Click the avatar in the upper right.
+2. Click My Profile.
-If you are not in the `us0` realm, you will need to set the `sfx_host` configuration option, as shown below.
+3. If you are not in the `us0` realm, you will need to set the `sfx_host` configuration option, as shown below.

-You will also need to set the `token` configuration option to your SignalFx organization access token (YOUR_SIGNALFX_API_TOKEN).
+4. Set the `token` configuration option to your SignalFx organization access token (YOUR_SIGNALFX_API_TOKEN).
 For more information on authentication, see the API's [Authentication documentation](https://developers.signalfx.com/basics/authentication.html).

 #### Configuration options